magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 Dynamic linking happens at runtime

-- Some librarys like GLFW supports both static and dynamic linking in a single header file.
+- Some libraries like GLFW supports both static and dynamic linking in a single header file.
 - `glfw3.dll.lib` is basically a series of pointers to `glwfw3.dll`
 - Code is basically as same as static linking.

 Visual Studio
 1. Open project settings:
-   -> Linker -> Input -> Additional Dependencies: `glfw3.dll.lib;xxxxxx;balabala;...`
+   &rarr;Linker&rarr;Input&rarr;Additional Dependencies: `glfw3.dll.lib;xxxxxx;balabala;...`
 2. Put `glfw3.dll` to the same folder as your executable file (i.e: `$(SolutionDir)\Debug`)
 3. In fact, to call a function in dynamic library, it needs a prefix called `__declspec(dllimport)` If you explore `glfw3.h` you will see there is a prefix `GLFWAPI` in every function's definition: